Taleb1423/Basic_Search_Engine/README.md

 # IDPA-Project
- Basic search engine using Apache Lucene
+ Basic search engine using Elastic Search
  Made for The IDPA course